 Today I thought that if I didn’t do something creative I might go nuts.
 Here is the tiniest creative project if you feel for doing something easy.
 I mean, it takes only 5 minutes!
 Go to Kmart and get a clear plastic phone cover.
 Then cut out some fabulous paper or fabric to pop inside… Continue reading A tiny little project.

 Since we are all at home in isolation it is a nice time to try out cooking some new foods.
 The discovery of Ragi flour was a very happy event for our family.
-It happened a few years back when I was in our local Indian grocery store and noticed the wide range of flours from… Continue reading Incredible, nutritious Ragi pancakes.
-And why I threw out all my old flour and filled my jars with Ragi flour.
+It happened a few years back when I was in our local Indian grocery store and noticed the wide range of flours from… Continue reading How pancakes can be real food!
+Ragi flour – my favourite flour.
 GF